Home / Stream/ Integrations/Sources

 Diagnosing Backpressure Errors

-When backpressure affects HTTP Sources (Splunk HEC, HTTP/S, Raw HTTP/S, and Kinesis Firehose), Cribl Stream internal logs will show a 503 error code.
+When backpressure affects HTTP Sources (Splunk HEC, HTTP/S, Raw HTTP/S, and Amazon Data Firehose), Cribl Stream internal logs will show a 503 error code.